Every Company Leaving California: 2020-2023

 First, the employees start to work from home.
 Then, the companies go fully remote.
 Then, the company itself moves to a better jurisdiction.

-Companies Leaving California: Every Announcement Since 2020
+👉 20 Notable Companies Leaving California Since 2020 👈

 Company